trustdan/ibkr-tws-api-playground/.github/CI_SETUP.md

 # Specify Ubuntu 22.04 in your workflow
 runs-on: ubuntu-22.04

+# Enable the Universe repository where libta-lib-dev is located
+sudo add-apt-repository universe

 # Install the development package that includes headers and the shared library
 sudo apt-get update
 sudo apt-get install -y libta-lib-dev